stef/pwdsphinx/GettingStarted.md

 You should be ready to go:

 ```
-echo "password" | sphinx create testuser testhost
+echo -n "password" | sphinx create testuser testhost
 ```

 This should give you a long very random password as output.
-You can now check if you get the same password back:
+You can now check if you get the same password back, but since echoing passwords on the command line is not very smart, let's try with a tool that comes with pwdsphinx: `getpwd`:

 ```
-echo "password" | sphinx get testuser testhost
+getpwd | sphinx get testuser testhost
 ```

+This should pop up a password query window, where you should enter 'password' as the password, the response should be the long random password that was returned when you used the create command.

-and you can now also try to delete this test password, as you don't want to litter around:
+And you can now also try to delete this test password, as you surely don't want to litter around:

 ```
 sphinx delete testuser testhost
 ```

+You might wonder, why you don't need a password for deletion - that actually depends on the `rwd_keys` setting, read about that in the man page.
+However deletion does require that the masterkey in `~/.sphinx/` is actually correct.

-Now if you do again:
+Now if you do again (being lazy and not using `getpwd`):

 ```
-echo "password" | sphinx get testuser testhost
+echo -n "password" | sphinx get testuser testhost
 ```
 You should get an error.